oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 protected part of the token.
 Note that using short-lived tokens reduces the impact of them being leaked.

+There is no requirement on the particular structure or format of a bearer token, as described in {{accessing-protected-resources}}.
+If a bearer token is a reference to authorization information, such references MUST be infeasible for an attacker to guess, such as using a sufficiently long cryptographically random string.
+If a bearer token uses an encoding mechanism to contain the authorization information in the token itself, the access token MUST use integrity protection sufficient to prevent the token from being modified.
+One example of an encoding and signing mechanism for access tokens is described in JSON Web Token Profile for Access Tokens {{RFC9068}}.

 ### Authenticated Requests